brigadecore/brigade/README.md

 ## Quickstart

 1. Install Brigade
-2. Create a Brigade project
+2. Install `brig`
-3. Write a Brigade script
+3. Create a Brigade project
-4. Execute the script
+4. Write and run a Brigade script

 The easiest way to install Brigade into your Kubernetes cluster is to install it using Helm.